junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 * any -> 1 -> any
 * any -> 5

 Choose whatever sounds good.
-But with all this theory, you might just choose a loop and use that without any analysis in practice.
+But with all this theory, you might just choose a loop and use that without any analysis in practice, since even if the chord doesn't match the original, it sounds more natural to have chords change at the same rate throughout the song.

 Scale shifting
 ---